 You can also use your inventory as collateral for financing and secure inventory financing.
 The minimum inventory loan amount is $150,000 and the general loan to value (cost) is 50%; thus, inventory value would have to be $300,000 to qualify.
 Rates are normally 2% monthly on the outstanding loan balance.
 Example is a factory or retail store.

 With equipment financing lenders will undervalue equipment by possibly up to 50% and work with major equipment only.
-Lender won’t combine a bunch of small equipment, and first and last month’s payments are required to close.
+Lender won’t combine a bunch of small equipment.
+And first and last month’s payments are necessary to close.
 Loan amounts are available typically up to $2 million dollars.

 With securities based lines of credit you can obtain an advance for up to 70-90% of the value of your stocks and bonds.
 These work much the same as 401k financing with similar terms and qualifications.